fooooter/drain/README.md

   * `ssl_certificate_file` - a path to the certificate file in PEM format (a necessary field once HTTPS is enabled).
   The certificate must match the private key and a path to it must be relative to the `server_root`.

-The server must be restarted in order for changes to take effect.
+Drain must be restarted in order for changes to take effect.

 ## Usage

 ### Template